-Dentists call it "pulpitis", which looks like a funny kind of a word for a toothache, but it's made up of 2 other words: "pulp", which is the dental term for the nerve inside a tooth, and "itis" which means inflammation, like in tonsillitis or dermatitis.
+This is a painful toothache that is caused by the tooth nerve INSIDE the tooth; NOT an infection in the gum around the tooth.
+Dentists call pain from the tooth nerve "pulpitis", which looks like a funny kind of a word for a toothache, but it's made up of 2 other words: "pulp", which is the dental term for the nerve inside a tooth, and "itis" which means inflammation, like in tonsillitis or dermatitis.

 So "pulpitis" means an inflammation of the tooth nerve.
 If the nerve buried deep inside the tooth becomes inflamed for whatever reason, it can be extremely painful.